 About

 I read the folktale “The Tortoise and the Hare” over and over when I was little.
-I love the idea of the slow and steady tortoise, cleverly pacing himself through a long race with his erratic companion.
+I love the idea of the slow and steady tortoise, pacing himself in the long race with the stop-start hare.
+I am more of a hare, so the tortoise is something I like to keep in mind.

 .